Vaishalshah2611/WhiteBoarding/README.md

 Architecture-15: It shows the basic Active Directory Architecture at logical level - Based on Windows AD

 Architecture-16: Its shows the use cases of Azure AD along with the IAM and SSO mechanism.

+Architecture-17: Its show one of the many infrastructure that can be carried out on AWS for Data Analytics purpose.
+In this architecture, raw logs can be send to the S3 bucket and it can be qeuried using Amazon Athene( In a same way as SQL) and then data can be beautifully visualized on Amazon QuickSight.